Thank you, you have successfully signed up for our mailing list(s).

 If you are not 100% absolutely thrilled with your purchase, Dragon Door Publications will refund of your entire purchase price for up to a FULL YEAR.

 That's how sure we are!

-Obviously, We would go out of business if The Purposeful Primitive - Iron Methods didn't work, the way we said, right?
+Obviously, we would go out of business if The Purposeful Primitive - Iron Methods (e-book) didn't work, the way we said, right?

-With the promise of a full refund if you're unsatisfied, you have nothing to lose by trying The Purposeful Primitive - Iron Methods.
-Go ahead ï¿½ try it today.
+With the promise of a full refund if you're unsatisfied, you have nothing to lose by trying The Purposeful Primitive - Iron Methods (e-book).
+Go ahead and try it today.